lmmfs/earth/README.md

     finally:
         db.close()
 ```
-With this I can do basic error handling when quering the database, and given that use `with get_db() as db:`, it will close the connenction in the of the code block.
+With this I can do basic error handling when querying the database, and given that use `with get_db() as db:`, it will close the connection in the of the code block.
-The code was done focused on having only one table on the databse, but this behaviour can be imporved to deal with different tables on the database
+The code was done focused on having only one table on the database, but this behavior can be improved to deal with different tables on the database

 ## Roadmap

-- double check documentaion
+- double check documentation

-- Add unit-tests

 - fix container creates folders as root